G1rlg4ng/Dashboard/README.md

 # Dashboard

-A responsive admin dashboared created with HTML, CSS and Javascript.
+A responsive admin dashboard created with HTML, CSS and Javascript.